llm-bible/llm-bible.github.io/_publications/rakshit2023does.markdown

 bibkey: rakshit2023does
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.13748"}
-tags: ['Security', 'Model Architecture', 'RAG', 'GPT', 'BERT', 'Prompting', 'Applications']
+tags: ['GPT', 'Applications', 'RAG', 'Model Architecture', 'Security', 'BERT', 'Prompting']
 ---
 Figurative language is commonplace in natural language, and while making communication memorable and creative, can be difficult to understand.
 In this